bparanj/crystal/security/linux/virtual-filesystem.md

    - When an application makes a system call related to file operations, the call goes through the VFS layer.
 The VFS translates these calls into the appropriate actions for the underlying filesystem.

 2. **Filesystem Drivers**:
    - Each filesystem type has its own driver that implements the specific details of how to manage files and directories on that filesystem.
-The VFS interacts with these drivers to perform the actual operations.
+The VFS interacts with these drivers to perform the  operations.

 3. **Mounting Filesystems**:
    - The VFS supports mounting different filesystems at different points in the directory hierarchy.
 When a filesystem is mounted, it is attached to a directory, and the VFS manages the integration of this filesystem into the existing directory structure.